Hellbilly Deluxe: Development

 Zombie was responsible for writing all of the album's songs, while he initially worked with Nine Inch Nails member Charlie Clouser to produce the album.
 Zombie and Clouser opted for a more "electronic" sound for the record, using various music software while working on the project.
 Clouser claimed "It was me and him with a computer, trying to figure out a direction we wanted to go in.
 We had a pretty good idea of the kind of elements that would be included and an overall concept of the segues between songs and the musical interludes.
 We even started coming up with the core riffs for the album."
 Early into the process of recording the album, Clouser became unable to work on the album due to other obligations; however, he recommended that Zombie work with Scott Humphrey for the remainder of the album.
 Humphrey had previously worked with artists such as Metallica prior to producing the album.
 Due to his departure, the only song on the album produced by Clouser is "Superbeast".
-Zombie stated that making the album was "weird", and he didn't believe it would do well, as "most debut solo records don't."
+Zombie stated that making the album was "weird", and he did not believe it would do well, as "most debut solo records don't."

-Tommy Lee of Mötley Crüe fame played drums on "Meet the Creeper" and "The Ballad of Resurrection Joe and Rosa Whore".
+Tommy Lee of Mötley Crüe played drums on "Meet the Creeper" and "The Ballad of Resurrection Joe and Rosa Whore".
 Due to various personal and legal struggles, Lee was living in the studio for a time during the recording of the album.
 Humphrey was a good friend of Lee's, and had previously worked with his band prior to the production of Hellbilly Deluxe.
 Zombie later asked Lee to appear on the album, with Lee agreeing to do so.
 On the collaboration, Lee stated "I went to his house after I got out of jail to stay for a while, and I think I was there about a day or two and they were working on the record downstairs and Scott and Rob were like, 'Dude, Tommy's upstairs, we should ask him to play.'
 And they asked me to play and I was like, 'I would love to play right now.
 I could really use ... you know, just kind of check out, really do some music' and I ended up playing like four tracks or so on the record."
 Lee is credited as the drummer for "Meet the Creeper" and "The Ballad of Resurrection Joe and Rosa Whore".
 "Meet the Creeper" was originally referred to as "Creature Core" prior to the release of the album.
 Danny Lohner provided additional guitar recordings for "Meet the Creeper".
 Zombie recorded a song titled "Wish It Away" for the album, though it was not included on the final product.